Can SITE Centers Corp. (SITC) Remain Competitive?

 Piper Sandler gave a rating of “Overweight” to SITC, setting the target price at $13 in the report published on January 14th of the previous year.

-During the last 5 trading sessions, SITC rose by +5.92%, which changed the moving average for the period of 200-days by +8.93% in comparison to the 20-day moving average, which settled at $16.10.
-In addition, SITE Centers Corp. saw 6.32% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SITC fell by -3.37%, which changed the moving average for the period of 200-days by +8.34% in comparison to the 20-day moving average, which settled at $16.26.
+In addition, SITE Centers Corp. saw 3.35% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SITC starting from Fennerty Conor, who sale 9,500 shares at the price of $16.18 back on Mar 22.
-After this action, Fennerty Conor now owns 86,533 shares of SITE Centers Corp., valued at $153,710 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SITC starting from Vesy Christa A, who sale 35,000 shares at the price of $16.88 back on Mar 29.
+After this action, Vesy Christa A now owns 89,309 shares of SITE Centers Corp., valued at $590,765 using the latest closing price.

 Stock Fundamentals for SITC